Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

 └── README.md
 ```

-## Processing Workflow:
+## Workflow

-1. User submits a patient ID, test code, and sample ID.
+1. The user enters a patient ID, test code, and sample ID.
-2. The record object validates the supplied information.
+2. The application validates the provided information.
-3. Barcode data is assembled into a pipe-separated format.
+3. A pipe-separated data string is created.
 4. The payload is encoded using URL-safe Base64.
-5. During decoding, the original values are reconstructed.
+5. During decoding, the original sample information is restored.
-6. Records may be stored and accessed through the in-memory repository.
+6. Sample records can be temporarily stored and retrieved from the in-memory repository.

+## Common Issues

-### Maven Not Installed:
+### Maven Not Found

 Error: